 THE JURY IS INSTRUCTED TO DISREGARD THE SMELL

 Trial courts often must give juries instructions to disregard certain evidence they have heard in reaching their verdicts.
+But that’s not an easy thing for juries to do.
 As a court once described it, “if you throw a skunk into the jury box, you can’t instruct the jury not to smell it.”

 Today’s case starts out to be pure California … a landslide, a muddy pool, emotional distress because of a dirty carpet.
 Oh, the humanity!
 The injured Ms. Rahmanian claimed that her neighbor Nelson had suffered a water leak, and the leak damaged her property.
 The extent of the damage was grievous, Ms. Rahmanian pled, well over $200,000.
 Her house was a mess, carpets ruined, pool filled with mud … she demanded justice!

 But it turns out that Ms. Rahmanian had already gotten twenty grand from her insurance company, and she hadn’t used a penny of it to dry out carpets, clean walls, empty the pool — the usual cleanup performed to keep a bad mess from becoming worse.
 The defendant managed to sneak that piece of evidence into the record, and as a result, the plaintiff only collected about $110,000, just about half of what she wanted.
 How could she ever clean the drapes on that?